aburilovic/LinuxSpringDemo/springbootsandbox/README.md

       kubectl apply -f sb-demo-workloads.yaml
       kubectl apply -f sb-demo-services.yaml
       ```
+  * use 'describe' command to check more details about specified pods, services and any other kubernetes working unit:
+      ```
+      kubectl describe kubectl logs pod/sb-demo-679b844f7b-nj2hr
+      ```
-  * logs can be check
+  * logs can be checked with kubernetes 'logs' command:
+      ```
+      kubectl logs kubectl logs pod/sb-demo-679b844f7b-nj2hr
+      ```
+    'tail' option to check last N log entries, 'grep' to pipeline result for filtering.

 - Use existing MySQL image and connect it with previously created image